How a high school dropout went from being a massage therapist to an MIT robotics engineer working at McKinsey and Pixar

 He even had a hand in how our building was designed.
 He had this idea that the more collaboration in this type of environment, the better.
 So he was a strong proponent of getting the flow to force us to hang out in the atrium together and eat together and even go to the bathroom together!
 He actually just wanted us to have one bathroom, but obviously that wasn’t going to work.
 But yes, he was very instrumental in shaping what Pixar became, and our approach to how we do things.
 He was well-loved at the company and we really mourned his passing.

-Q. I had read that the Pixar building was designed in such a way to force people to interact with people they may not normally interact with to help foster serendipitous encounters that could lead to new ideas being generated.
+Q. I read the Pixar building is designed to encourage people to interact with other employees they may not normally interact with to help foster encounters that might lead to new ideas.
 Is that true?
-What’s the actual experience like working in the Pixar building?

 A. Yeah, I think one of the things that is really common for animation studios, and probably any film studio, but particularly in animation, is that we have a really wide range of different personalities here.
 You’ve got production people who are getting stuff done, they’re making lists, and they’re the planners and coordinators.
 Then you’ve got these really creative types, and these are the animation folks, the story folks, the editing folks.
 And finally you’ve got super technical people.
 I mean, these are people who are designing software that is literally modeling environments like water flows and doing some really serious math and cutting-edge programming and technical work.
 So you get these really different perspectives.

 And I think Steve Jobs got that and he really wanted to force conversations to happen between those people, because in their natural state they’re like oil and water — they go off into their own worlds.
 Steve particularly feared the technical people would do that.

 So day-to-day, what you see is, because we are forced in some ways to be interacting more through the fact that we don’t many different cafeterias to eat at and all that kind of stuff, it’s just difficult to go off into your own world and not see people.